Police: Four Suspects Arrested After Officer Shot At In Trenton

 Trenton resident Quameer Walker says he wasn’t sure what was happening until he came outside.

 “There were a few people going to the car, inspecting it and stuff.
-I saw multiple cops cars drive past the car.
+I saw multiple cops cars drove past the car.
 Maybe they were chasing someone, I’m not sure,” he said.

 The officer’s vehicle was struck but the officer was not injured.